egodigital/e-wiki/README.md

         title: 'My wiki',
     },

-    // directly register it in 'APP'
+    // directly register it in 'app'
     app
 );